aleshaleksey/fansys23/08-spell-list.md

 - Resistance to fear.
 - -10 to movement speed.

-**Upcast**: For every MP dice added the spell's radius increases by 5ft (this also affects the caster).
+**Upcast**: For every MP die above 1 added the spell's radius increases by 5ft (this also affects the caster).
 OR Increase the duration by 1 minute.

-(7-4)/3 = 1extra MP dice used.
 If the MP dice total is 3 or higher, the weird's attack is carried out as a "secondary action".

 ___
 ### Enflame